 Swansea ranks as the top seaside town for holiday home buying

 The Welsh city of Swansea could be the perfect spot to buy a holiday home in the UK.
 It offers a relatively low average house price of £146,657, meaning buying a second home by the coast could be an affordable option.
 It also boasts great health rates, with 78% of people there reported to be in good or very good health.

-Our Trecco Bay Holiday Park, just half an hour down the road, offers caravans for sale from only £25,495, ranging up to £98,995 for the luxurious Willerby, Vogue Classique.
+Our Trecco Bay Holiday Park, just half an hour down the road from Swansea, offers caravans for sale from only £25,495, ranging up to £98,995 for the luxurious Willerby, Vogue Classique.
 If holidaying in Wales is what you’re looking for, you don’t have to spend a fortune to find it.
-While a second brick and mortar home might seem ideal, it also comes with additional costs such as council tax, something you don’t have to pay at a holiday lodge or caravan that you can visit throughout the season, although a pitch fee still applies.
+While a second brick-and-mortar home might seem ideal, it also comes with additional costs such as council tax, something you don’t have to pay at a holiday lodge or static caravan that you can visit throughout the season, although a pitch fee still applies.

-Swansea beat off stiff competition from classic resorts such as Whitby, Robin Hood’s Bay and Scarborough to take the top spot as the best place to buy a holiday home in the UK.
+Swansea beat off stiff competition from classic seaside resorts such as Whitby, Robin Hood’s Bay and Scarborough to take the top spot as the best place to buy a holiday home in the UK.

 Plymouth, a popular seaside town in Devon, came in second place.
-Average house prices here are much more than other seaside resorts, with homes coming in at a whopping £267,110 - over £100,000 more than its table-topping rival.
-That’s a lot to spend on a second house.
+Average house prices here are much more than other seaside resorts, with homes coming in at a whopping £267,110 - over £100,000 more than its table-topping rival - that’s a lot to spend on a holiday home.

-And if you’re looking for a potentially more affordable way to soak up the Plymouth sun, you’ll find plenty at our Challaborough Bay Holiday Park.
-With static caravans starting at £44,995 and the top spec ABI, Ambleside coming in at £84,995, you could save thousands and stay as often as you like throughout the season.
+If you’re looking for a potentially more affordable way to soak up the Plymouth sun, you’ll find plenty at our Challaborough Bay Holiday Park.
+With static caravans starting at £44,995 and the top-spec ABI, Ambleside coming in at £84,995, you could save thousands and stay as often as you like throughout the season.

 In third place is Lytham St Annes.
-A classic seaside resort on the coast of Lancashire, it offers a great social life for the older holiday maker, with 253,027 retirees calling it home.
+A classic seaside resort on the coast of Lancashire, it offers a great social life for the older holidaymaker, with over 253,000 retirees calling it home.

-Lytham St Annes, Lancashire is the most affordable place for holiday homes in the UK
+Lytham St Annes, Lancashire is the most affordable place for a holiday home in the UK

 Living near the coast can be pricey, with stunning views, short walks to a beach and high demand pushing up costs.
-So where is the most affordable seaside resort to buy a holiday home in the UK?
+So, where is the most affordable seaside resort to buy a holiday home in the UK?

 Lytham St Annes comes out as the cheapest place for holiday homes, with the average price in the Lancashire resort only £147,244.
 It holds off competition from three Northumberland rivals, with Berwick-upon-Tweed, Bamburgh and Seahouses all offering average house prices of £152,051.